Malnutrition crisis reaches catastrophic levels as famine declared in parts of Gaza

 In the last few weeks there has been an increase in aid as well as a humanitarian pause to allow for the safer distribution of essential items to the people that need it – but this isn’t enough.
 The trickle of aid needs to be a flood, and needs to be delivered regularly to meet the needs of the people, who are hungry and running out of options.

-Rory Moylan, Head of Region for the Middle East, North Africa, and Europe at the British Red Cross, has emphasised the urgent need for aid in Gaza, where essential aid has become increasingly scarce.
-He stressed that the rising malnutrition crisis is a direct result of ongoing disruptions to humanitarian assistance, which is placing even more pressure on an already crumbling health system.
+Rory Moylan, the British Red Cross's head of region for the Middle East, North Africa, and Europe, stressed that the rising malnutrition crisis is a direct result of ongoing disruptions to humanitarian assistance, which is placing even more pressure on an already crumbling health system.

 “Gaza needs a sustained and unimpeded flow of aid, civilians must be spared from fighting, and humanitarian and health workers must be protected.
 Day in day out, the Palestine Red Crescent Society continues to serve those most in need, responding with courage and commitment - saving lives, offering hope, and providing critical support.
 But time is running out.”